 Nowadays, the process is fully automated.
-SSP connects to the ad exchange where it forwards the information on the available advertising inventory (ad space).
+SSP connects to the ad exchange, where it forwards the information on the available advertising inventory (ad space).
 Via real-time bidding, the inventory is automatically sold at an auction to the advertiser offering the highest price.
-The publishers are free to set their rates based on the cost-per-mile (CPM) rates at similar services, websites, or applications.
+Publishers are free to set their rates based on the cost-per-mile (CPM) rates at similar services, websites, or applications.
 This information is generally available and regularly published in open sources.

 What is a DMP?

 This platform is used to collect, store, and sort information along with the segmentation of the incoming cookie data.
 These processes are essential for the correct advertising targeting of specific groups of users.
 This platform is connected to the DSP for the purpose we explain further.

 DMP is a type of database with user information, but without a connection to a DSP, it is not very helpful.
 DSP alone, in turn, cannot make well-informed decisions on where to purchase necessary ad slots.
 The integration of the two provides the main advantage, which is access to the programmatic targeting parameters.

 What is Ad Exchange?

 Ad Exchange is a technological platform that makes the purchase and sales of media advertising inventory from several advertising networks easier.
 This is a kind of bridge between an SSP and a DSP that significantly simplifies the interaction of the two platforms.